In this explainer, we will learn how to identify the conditions for two matrices to be equal.

 In order for linear algebra to be well defined, we need to have a definition of equality, which will allow for us to describe relationships between matrices.
 The notion of equality in conventional algebra is as we have described above, but for linear algebra we need to consider that matrices have multiple entries and therefore our definition of equality has to respect this.

 Definition: Equality of Two Matrices

-Consider two matrices and which are described by their entries as follows:
+Consider two matrices, with order and with order , described by their entries as follows:

 Example 1: Conditions for the Equality of Matrices

 The matrices and can be written as

 Recall that in order for two matrices to be equal, both their dimensions and their entries must be equal.
 In this case, we notice that some of the pairs of entries are equal.
 For instance, we have